Azure/Hadoop-Migrations/docs/Ram-HadoopMigration.md

 ### Patterns & Anti -- Patterns

-### Performance Tuning
+#### Performance Tuning

-# HBase
+### HBase Migration

-## Challenges of HBase on premise
+#### Challenges of HBase on premise

-Common challenges associated with Hbase deployments:
+- **Common challenges associated with Hbase deployments:**

--   # Scalability  {#scalability .TOC-Heading}
+  - Scalability

--   # Ageing infrastructure {#ageing-infrastructure .TOC-Heading}
+  - Ageing infrastructure

--   # Capacity {#capacity .TOC-Heading}
+  - Capacity

--   # Hard to achieve HA-DR due to either capacity issues and/or lack of data-centre sites. {#hard-to-achieve-ha-dr-due-to-either-capacity-issues-andor-lack-of-data-centre-sites. .TOC-Heading}
+  - Hard to achieve HA-DR due to either capacity issues and/or lack of data-centre sites.

--   # Lack of native tools that enable: {#lack-of-native-tools-that-enable .TOC-Heading}
+  - Lack of native tools that enable:

-    -   # Cost transparency {#cost-transparency .TOC-Heading}
+    - Cost transparency

-    -   # Monitoring {#monitoring .TOC-Heading}
+    - Monitoring

-    -   # DevOps {#devops .TOC-Heading}
+    - DevOps

-    -   # Automations {#automations .TOC-Heading}
+    - Automations

 ## HBase Architecture and Components